nmasse-itix/apicast-sidecar-proxy/README.md

-# A sidecar for Apicast, enabling proxy support
+# A sidecar container for Apicast, enabling proxy support

 ## Why this project ?